 What barcode programs are available?

-The available barcode programs are:
+The available pre-set program barcode programs are:

-Follow a torch
+- Follow a torch

-Clap controlled driving
+- Clap controlled driving

-Bounce in borders
+- Bounce in borders

 Can the EdMat be laminated?

 Edison’s activity mat (the EdMat) contains a number of barcodes you can use to get Edison up and running quickly.
-However a glossy lamination on the EdMat will upset Edison’s sensor and may cause errors, so the EdMat must be laminated with a matte finish
+However a glossy lamination on the EdMat will upset Edison’s sensor and may cause errors, so the EdMat must be laminated with a matte finish.

-What Languages can I Program Edison in?
+What coding languages can I program Edison in?

 Edison is available from right here on our website, we offer free shipping worldwide and have discounts built into our bulk rates.